Despite ‘Last Dance’ reaction, Michael Jordan definitely had a problem with The Glove

 Never has he had back-to-back game scores of 16 or below — except against the Sonics, when it happened three times in a row.

-Payton may have been the most physical point guard to have played.
+Payton might have been the most physical point guard to have played.
 It wasn’t just his on-ball defense that flustered MJ, it was the fact it took about a day off Jordan’s life just to get the ball in the first place.

 The way Payton would body Jordan up or deny him in the post was unlike any other defender in the league.
 It’s perfectly acceptable to wonder if the Sonics might have won had Payton been on Jordan the whole time.